secretstartups/handbook/culture/all-remote/internship/index.html.md

 ## What are the best practices for managing a remote internship?

-Managing a remote internship is similar to managing in-person.
+Managing a remote internship is similar to managing one in-person.
 We've created an [in-depth guide to being a great remote manager](/company/culture/all-remote/being-a-great-remote-manager/#traits-of-a-great-remote-manager) which includes focusing on:

 * [Self-awareness](/company/culture/all-remote/being-a-great-remote-manager/#self-awareness) for relationship building
 * Employing [empathy and kindness](/company/culture/all-remote/being-a-great-remote-manager/#empathy)